-She received her B.A. at Duke University in Cultural Anthropology and Visual and Media Studies and has completed one year of a M.S. in Data Analysis and Data Visualization at CUNY Graduate Center.
+She received her B.A. at Duke University in Cultural Anthropology and Visual and Media Studies and has completed a bridge program in Computer Science at NYU Tandon School of Engineering and one year of a M.S. in Data Analysis and Data Visualization at CUNY Graduate Center.

 “The place to improve the world is first in one's own heart and head and hands, and then work outward from there.” ― Robert M. Pirsig, Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values